-[6] In this way, Higgins's performance was strikingly similar to the counsel's performance that the Supreme Court found deficient in Wiggins v.
-Smith, 539 U.S. 510, 525 (2003).
-In Wiggins, the defendant's attorneys had failed to investigate thoroughly a capital defendant's background, even though their limited investigation had revealed that the defendant's mother was an alcoholic, that the defendant was shuttled from foster home to foster home as a child, that the defendant frequently missed school, and that, at least once, his mother had left him and his siblings alone for days without food.
-Id.
+able from the counsel's performance that the Supreme Court found deficient in Wiggins v.
+Smith.
+In Wiggins, the capital defendant's attorneys had failed to investigate thoroughly their client's background, even though their limited investigation had revealed that the defendant's mother was an alcoholic, that the defendant was shuttled from foster home to foster home as a child, that the defendant frequently missed school, and that, at least once, his mother had left him and his siblings alone for days without food.
+539 U.S. at 525.
 Applying AEDPA deference, the Supreme Court held that the state court unreasonably applied Strickland in finding counsel's performance adequate.
 Id. at 528-29.
 According to the Supreme Court, "any reasonably competent attorney would have realized that pursuing these leads was necessary to making an informed choice among possible defenses."
 Id. at 525.
 Similarly, here, "any reasonably competent attorney" would have pursued an investigation into Detrich's childhood and the effects his childhood traumas had on him.
 Higgins's failure to do so fell below professional standards under any reasonable application of Strickland.